New Hampshire Nursing Programs and Degrees Guide

-- Highest transfer-out rate*: Colby-Sawyer College 37%.1
+- Highest transfer-out rate: Colby-Sawyer College 39%.1

-- Lowest net price*: University of New Hampshire Main Campus $21,424.1
+- Highest net price: Southern New Hampshire University $34,256.1

-- Annual undergrad tuition range for schools in New Hampshire with a bachelor’s in nursing program: $26,905 – $35,810.2
+- Annual undergrad tuition range for schools in New Hampshire with a bachelor’s in nursing program: $13,716 – $30,980.2

-Bachelor’s in Nursing Programs in New Hampshire
+Bachelor’s in Nursing Programs

-Plymouth State University’s four year, 120 credit Bachelor of Science in Nursing (BSN) program prepares graduates to take the National Council Licensure Examination (NCLEX).
+Plymouth State University’s four-year, 120 credit Bachelor of Science in Nursing (BSN) program prepares graduates to take the National Council Licensure Examination (NCLEX).
 The nursing curriculum follows a sequence with students going through the program as a cohort.
-Students are permitted to complete prerequisite coursework part time but must take classes on a full time basis when entering the nursing major.
-Nursing courses cover professional issues, teamwork and collaborative care, nursing leadership, health and wellness of older adults, and introduction to general psychology.
+Students are permitted to complete prerequisite coursework part-time but must take classes on a full-time basis when entering the nursing major.
+Nursing courses cover professional issues, teamwork, and collaborative care, nursing leadership, health and wellness of older adults, and introduction to general psychology.
 Clinical practicums are mandatory and nursing majors may have to travel outside of Plymouth to clinical sites.
 Applications are due February 1 annually.

 University of New Hampshire

-The University of New Hampshire awards the Bachelor of Science in Nursing (BSN) to students who successfully complete the four year program.
-Nursing curriculum includes core nursing coursework, electives, labs, and practicums that provide students with valuable real world experience.
+The University of New Hampshire awards the Bachelor of Science in Nursing (BSN) to students who successfully complete the four-year program.
+Nursing curriculum includes core nursing coursework, electives, labs, and practicums that provide students with valuable real-world experience.
 Beginning the sophomore year, nursing students will take such courses as diseases and drugs, clinical integration, health assessment and nursing fundamentals, child health nursing, and clinical judgment in complex illnesses.
 Students who maintain a 3.75 GPA in nursing courses are eligible to take nursing honors courses.
 Current registered nurses, who already hold an associate’s degree in nursing, may want to opt for the RN to BSN program.

-Master’s in Nursing Programs in New Hampshire
+Master’s in Nursing Programs

 Graduate students pursuing a Master of Science in Nursing (MSN) at Rivier University may choose from one of several tracks, including nursing education, family nurse practitioner, psychiatric mental health nurse practitioner, and leadership in health management systems.
 The nursing education track and the leadership track require 36 credits while the family nurse practitioner and psychiatric mental health nurse practitioner tracks consist of 43 credits.
 In addition to core track courses, graduate students must complete clinical practicums at local healthcare facilities.
-The program generally takes two years to complete on a full time basis.
+The program generally takes two years to complete on a full-time basis.